 - Flush: 20:1;

 What about strategies for three card poker?
 Is there any way you can improve your chances of winning?
 In short, not really, since there's very little interaction between you and the game.
 But there are still two main points at which you have some control element, meaning there is some influence to be had.
 These are the points at which you decide to play or fold and whether to place those side bets or not.

 With this in mind, let's look at three main tips for the best chances of winning playing three-card poker.

 Hands to Play

 Perhaps the best advice for playing three card poker is to take a close look at the hand you have been dealt and only go for that Play bet if you have Q, 6, 4 or better.
 Why?
-When it comes to the Play bet, you will only win if the dealer qualifies AND your hand beats the dealers.
-If you draw or if the dealer doesn't qualify, you only get your bet back, so to maximise your chances of winning, make sure your cards are high.
-It is actually stated in the game that the highest RTP (97.99%) is gained by playing in this way.
+When it comes to the Play bet, you will only win if the dealer qualifies AND your hand beats the dealer.
+If you draw or the dealer doesn't qualify, you only get your bet back, so to maximise your chances of winning, make sure your cards are high.
+It is stated in the game that the highest RTP (97.99%) is gained by playing in this way.

-The side bets don't have as attractive an RTP as does playing the main game as described above, but they do offer you the opportunity to win more than 5:1, which is the maximum in the base game.
+The side bets don't have as attractive an RTP as does playing the main game as described above, but they offer you the opportunity to win more than 5:1, which is the maximum in the base game.
 They are fun to try for that reason (who doesn't want to win a 1,000:1 payout?), but maybe not every round.
 Use with caution.

 Do You Want to Play Three Card Poker?

 Players place an ante or pair plus bet, aiming to have a better hand or pair than the dealer.
 Three cards are dealt to the dealer and player, face down.
 The player places another bet on their current hand, or folds.
 If they have a better hand than the dealer, they win the round.

 What is the best hand in three card poker?